webdevcody/newsletter-manager/README.md

 1. open http://localhost:3000/compose
 2. enter your subject and body and click send
 3. watch your logs for when the endpoint is done sending out all the emails

+## Importing Emails

+If you have a list of existing emails you want to import, create a src/scripts/emails.json that contains an array of all the email address strings you want to import then run `npx ts-node src/scripts/import.ts`